jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer-github-actions/index.md

 }
 ```

-The `source {}` block is where we get to the meat of the operation.
-This matches the input and local variables to the Packer options that tell it:
+The `source {}` block is where we get to the meat of the operation; it handles the actual creation of the virtual machine.
+This matches the input and local variables to the Packer options that tell it
 - how to connect and authenticate to the Proxmox host (ll.
 110-113, 116),
 - what virtual hardware settings the VM should have (ll.
 119-141),
 - that `local.data_source_content` (which contains the rendered `cloud-init` configuration) should be mounted as a virtual CD-ROM device (ll.
 144-149),